metaplex-foundation/umi/docs/serializers.md

 );
 ```

 The `mapSerializer` can also be used to transform serializers that have different `From` and `To` types.
-Heres a similar example to the one above but with a different `To` type.
+Here's a similar example to the one above but with a different `To` type.

 ```ts
 const serializerA: Serializer<string | null, string> = ...;